North East Sussex

 • Catts Inn High Street Rotherfield TN6 3LH Telephone(01892) 852577

 Built in 1741 and refurbished and reopened in April 2019, this is a community village local with a quiet bar for conversation and a separate games and TV room.
 Bought by a family owned independent pub company in 2019 from Ei Group (formerly Enterprise) when the range of beers was increased.
-Good value pub food is available at the times shown with snacks available all day.
-Now opens Tuesday to Saturday for breakfast at 10am.
+Food is no longer available however customers are invited to order in take away food when plates, cutlery, etc will be provided.

 • Rushlake Green